We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 CAA latest update

-We will work with the Light Aircraft Association (LAA) and British Microlight Aircraft Association (BMAA) to review and, where necessary, amend their existing standard modifications for fitment of lithium main batteries in place of standard lead-acid batteries to ensure the installations comply with the relevant design and installation requirements.
+The CAA have been continuing to work with the Light Aircraft Association (LAA) and British Microlight Aircraft Association (BMAA) to review and, where necessary, amend their existing standard modifications for fitment of lithium main batteries in place of standard lead-acid batteries to ensure the installations comply with the relevant design and installation requirements.

 Close CAA latest update